SoftwareDev1014/smartmediaplayer.github.io/README.md

 # Company Website

-This project is a simple website for SmartersPlayer LLC.
+This project is a simple website for SmartMediaPlayer LLC.
 It includes essential information about the company, such as its name, a brief description, and contact details.

 ## Getting Started